Hope Sanderson: Later life

 In 1964, she married petrologist Robin Sanderson, and was required by civil service rules to resign from her job.
 Robin Sanderson had been working at the British Geological Survey but shortly after their marriage he took a curatorial position at the Natural History Museum.
-On retirement from that role, he worked as a consultant geologist, and specialised in analysis, identification and sourcing of stone for use in architectural reconstruction work.
+On retirement from that role, he worked as a consultant geologist, and specialised in the analysis, identification, and sourcing of stone for use in architectural reconstruction work.
 Since this was closely aligned with the work Sanderson had been doing during her career, Sanderson provided advice to her husband in this work.

 Sanderson had two sons.
 She died on 6 May 2016 in London.

 Legacy

 Sanderson's example inspired geologist Heather Nicholson to undertake a field-based MSc, mapping Waiheke island, completed in 1954.

 In 2017 Sanderson was selected as one of the Royal Society Te Apārangi's 150 women in 150 words.